joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 2. This will remove all resources defined in the stack.
 Monitor the progress to ensure that all resources have been removed.

 ### Revert changes in AWS Lake Formation - optional.
-1. To revert the Lake Formation changes, navigate to AWS Lake Formation in the AWS Management Console.
+1. To revert the AWS Lake Formation changes, navigate to AWS Lake Formation in the AWS Management Console.
 2. Click on "Settings" in the navigation panel, then mark the two check boxes under "Default permissions for newly created databases and tables".
 Click Save.
 3. Click on "Administrative roles and tasks" in the navigation panel.
 4. Under "Data lake administrators", click "Choose adminstrators".